dikortis/LetsTalkETC/Episodes/Episode_15.md

-recommend people start with if they've never done any functional programming before but are otherwise familiar with programming is is a book called programming in Haskell second edition is out Graham Hutton it's a very short book which is nice it's you know really really comparatively very short and it will teach you the essence of functional programming using Haskell it's not it's not about the tools and the practical stuff you can get to that later and there's other books that cover that but
+recommend people start with if they've never done any functional programming before but are otherwise familiar with programming is a book called programming in Haskell second edition is out Graham Hutton it's a very short book which is nice it's you know really comparatively very short and it will teach you the essence of functional programming using Haskell it's not about the tools and the practical stuff you can get to that later and there's other books that cover that but